-LONDON, Oct 4 (Reuters) - European shares closed fractionally lower on Thursday as a gloomy economic outlook dented sentiment, outweighing a boost to risk appetite from global monetary stimulus.
+LONDON Oct 4 (Reuters) - European shares closed slightly lower on Thursday as a gloomy economic outlook continued to cap investor sentiment, with German chemicals giant BASF the latest to be hit.

-The world's largest chemical company, BASF, became the latest victim of the European downturn on announcing it would have to cut costs and sell a business due to a decline in demand from southern Europe and Britain.
-Its shares fell 1.9 percent.
+Shares in the world's largest chemicals maker fell 2 percent as the group announced it would have to cut costs and sell a business due to a decline in demand from southern Europe and Britain.

 "However, an overweight is not appropriate either due to the large underlying structural issues and the diminishing marginal effects of quantitative easing over time."

 - Malaysia plane search straddles continent as police focus on crew |